polichtm/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

 1. Start a web browser with the InPrivate Browsing option, navigate to the Fabrikam delegated provider portal URL you identified earlier in this exercise, and, when prompted, authenticate by using the **Fabrikam User1** account you created in the first task of this exercise.
 In the Update your password window, change the password to **demo@pass123**.

-    > **Note**: Make sure NOT to use the Azure Stack user portal URL in this case.
+    > **Note**: Make sure NOT to use the Azure Stack Hub user portal URL in this case.

-2. In the Azure Stack user portal, select **Get a subscription** on the dashboard.
+2. In the Azure Stack Hub user portal, select **Get a subscription** on the dashboard.

 3. On the Get a subscription blade, in the Display name text box, type **Fabrikam-user1-subscription1**.